 Quick answer: I think so.
 The breathing graph was extremely consistent and seemed to track her movements accurately.
 If she shifted around (thus breaking the breathing graph), it tracked her movement and resumed pretty quickly.

 As for the accuracy of the device, I can’t say.
 Cocoon Cam does have some pretty impressive referrals.
 If you visit their website, you can see that their product was recently tested at the NICU of the Lucile Packard Children’s Hospital Stanford and performed very well.

 I did NOT want a baby camera that sent me false alarm notifications throughout the night.
-I’m happy to report that during the entirety of my testing phase, I didn’t receive a single false alarm.
+I’m happy to report that for the duration of my Cocoon Cam review, I didn’t receive a single false alarm.

 My previous baby monitor promised to deliver motion notifications and failed miserably.
 The end result was that I was solely dependent on the live feed or I relied on a secondary audio baby monitor.